hardening-kubernetes/from-scratch/docs/direct-controller.md

 404 page not found
 ```

+The lack of an authn/authz error means this port is unprotected, and it provides an extremely useful attack path to leverage the `kubelet` to have remote command execution inside nearly any pod/container, access to any pod log on that system, and access to any secret available to that node at a minimum.

 So, the Kubelet is always listening on a TLS port, but by default, it's not authenticating or authorizing access to it.
 The `-s` is to be "silent" and the `-k` tells curl to allow connections without certificates.

 According to the source code, the following endpoints are available on both the Kubelet "read-only" API and "read/write" API: